-Why Is Chrome So Slow on Mac (Sonoma) And How to Fix It
+Why Is Chrome So Slow on Mac (Sequoia) and How To Fix It

 Is your Google Chrome running slowly on your Mac?
 Read this blog post to understand why and discover ways to make your Chrome run faster.

 Google Chrome is undoubtedly the most popular web browser, renowned for its speed and efficiency.
-However, many Mac users have reported experiencing sluggish performance, particularly after the macOS Sonoma update.
+However, many Mac users have reported experiencing sluggish performance, particularly after the macOS Sequoia update.

 If you find yourself facing the same issue and are wondering why Chrome is so slow on your Mac, this guide is here to help you.
 In this article, we will delve into the reasons behind a slow Chrome and provide you with effective ways to enhance its speed.